 The fund covers APCs for articles published in pure gold journals, e.g. those that are entirely free to read.
 Please see DOAJ (Directory of Open Access Journals) for listing.

 Additionally, the fund will also support the move to a fully open access journal model by supporting publishers who offer substantial discounts (known as an offset) to the cost of an APC in a hybrid journal for which the university has a paid subscription.
-This currently applies to Taylor and Francis (as of June 2020).

 The applicant must be the lead, or corresponding author and a member of university staff.
 The fund is not open to doctoral researchers (other than when they appear as a co-author of a paper submitted by a qualifying staff member).

 It does not cover gold access to individual papers in hybrid journals (those that charge a subscription for the journal, and APCs to make individual articles open), unless they offer us a substantial discount on the APC charge (see above).
 You may still publish in these journals and, for the vast majority, we will be able to make the accepted author manuscript freely available through WestminsterResearch.
 The open release may be subject to an embargo period set by the publisher.

 As this fund is very limited, we will not pay for applications without support of your College Research Director, who helps inform us on the best use of the resources we have.

 Please do not commit the University to payment before an application to the Fund is successful.
 Any application needs to be approved by the College Research Director and repository team before an author commits the University to payment.

 Gold Open Access without fees at the point of publication

 - Directory of Open Access Journals (DOAJ): The majority of fully gold OA journals listed by the DOAJ do not charge authors an APC.
 Check journals on an individual basis.